epccs/RPUno/Hardware/README.md

 # How To Use

 Connect the application electronics (e.g. flow meter, analog current loops, and whatever the application uses) and check the connections.
 Then connect the input power.

++5V power on J7 is not populated, when I use the power from this point I solder some wires to the through holes, it is risky to populate the pluggable connector next to the input power.

 This board is like an Arduino Uno, but some functions are dedicated to the onboard hardware.
 Three digital lines (IO5, IO6, IO7) and two analog channels (ADC3, ADC2) are reserved for off board options.
 Two digital lines (IO2, IO9) are used to control power to the SHLD_VIN and current sources for ICP and ADC.
 Two analog channels (ADC4, ADC5) are dedicated for I2C (and not wired to the analog header).
 While two analog channels (ADC7, ADC6) are used to measure the power input voltage and current.